 Amytal—Amytal is the brand name for amobarbital and a sedative-hypnotic drug.
 It works by depressing the central nervous system, slowing brain activity to promote sleep.
-Amytal is known to create a buzz that makes this drug a popular choice on the street, too.
+Amytal is known to create a buzz that makes this drug a popular choice for abuse.

 Lunesta—Lunesta has a milder sedative effect than other drugs in this class but is just as addictive.
 Long-term abuse can lead to insomnia and anxiety.

-Sonata—Sonata is a nonbenzodiazepine hypnotic used in the treatment of insomnia.
-On the street, Sonata is often called a downer or sleep-easy.
+Sonata—Sonata is a nonbenzodiazepine hypnotic used for treating insomnia.
+Sonata is often called a downer or sleep-easy.

 Types Of Stimulants

 Adderall—Adderall is a stimulant that increases the levels of dopamine in the brain.
-In other words, it makes you feel good and is often used as a substitute for cocaine.
+The increase of dopamine in the brain makes you feel good.
+Adderall is often used as a substitute for cocaine.

 Anabolic steroids—Anabolic steroids have more to do with how one looks than how they feel.
 They are used to get fit and build muscle.

-Antidepressants—Antidepressants are not addictive the way many other drugs are, but people do get dependent on them to feel better.
+Antidepressants— Antidepressants are not like many other addictive prescription drugs.
+They don’t produce the same “high”, but people can become dependent on them to feel better.

 Concerta—Concerta is a prescription-grade stimulant that works much like Ritalin.
-Used recreationally, it leads to a feeling of energized euphoria, improving concentration and performance.
+Concerta’s effects are similar to cocaine when used recreationally.
+It leads to a feeling of energized euphoria, improving concentration and performance.

 Dexedrine—Dexedrine is the brand name for the prescription stimulant dextroamphetamine, typically prescribed for ADHD or narcolepsy.
 It improves focus while making you feel calmer.